amgad96/Full_React_App/Readme.txt

 Step 6: Configure GitHub Webhook:

 Add a webhook in your GitHub repository to connect to your Jenkins server.
-You will need to add the IP address of your Jenkins server in the webhook configuration.
-As in "webhook.png".
+You will need to add the IP address of your Jenkins server in the webhook configuration, as shown in "webhook.png".

 Step 7: Configure Jenkins Shared library:
-  You will need to add the repo url and branch name in the jenkins shared library configuration.
-As in "Shared_library_config.jpg".
+  You will need to add the repository URL and branch name in the Jenkins shared library configuration, as shown in "Shared_library_config.jpg".

 On the Master Node